Updated June 2023

 However, as you likely know, the ingredients in the product are listed in order from the one that there’s the most of to the one that there’s the least of.
 So, if sugar is one of the first few ingredients on the list, it’s percentage will be quite high.
 And, if the percentage of Australian ingredients is high, at least the first ingredient and likely the next few are Australian.
 When it comes to Nesquik powder, sugar is the very first ingredient, so we can safely conclude it’s Australian.
 There’s no other way 80% of the ingredients could possibly be Australian.

-Sometimes you’ll see a product that’s only 60% Australian ingredients; I’ve even seen one that was only 10%.
+Sometimes you’ll see a product that’s only 60% Australian ingredients; we’ve even seen one that was only 10%.
 For things like that (or things where sugar is only a minor ingredient), you can’t really be confident where the sugar comes from.
 But when the percentage is high and sugar is a major ingredient, it’s safe to assume the sugar is from Australia.

 In addition, some products use Australian sugar but don’t use the logo.
 These can only be identified by consulting company websites or by correspondence.